CryoSat-2: DORIS

 The Doppler Orbit and Radio Positioning Integration (DORIS) is the second instrument on CryoSat-2, and calculates precisely the spacecraft's orbit.
 An array of retroreflectors are also carried aboard the spacecraft, and allow measurements to be made from the ground to verify the orbital data provided by DORIS.

 Following launch, CryoSat-2 was placed into a low Earth orbit with a perigee of 720 km, an apogee of 732 km, 92 degrees of inclination and an orbital period of 99.2 minutes.
-It had a mass at launch of 750 kg, and is expected to operate for at least three years.
+It had a mass at launch of 750 kg, and has surpassed it's expected life of three years.

 Launch and Early Orbit Phase operations were completed in the morning of 11 April 2010, and SIRAL was activated later the same day.
 At 14:40 UTC, the spacecraft returned its first scientific data.
 Initial data on ice thickness was presented by the mission's Lead Investigator, Duncan Wingham, at the 2010 Living Planet Symposium on 1 July.
 Later the same month, data was made available to scientists for the first time.
 The spacecraft underwent six months of on-orbit testing and commissioning, which concluded with a review on 22 October 2010 that found the spacecraft was operating as expected, and that it was ready to begin operations.

-The exploitation phase of the mission started on 26 October 2010 under the responsibility of Tommaso Parrinello who is currently the Mission Manager.